 But Betty refused to be deterred by the many challenges that crossed her path.
 She found a way round each and every one and kept moving forward.

-Twelve months on, her product is already in a national supermarket and a number of other retailers.
+Twelve months later, her product was in a national supermarket and a number of other retailers.
 She had a customer list that was growing all the time.
-She has been featured in 5 newspapers.
-She is now adding new products and considering expansion plans.
+She had been featured in numerous newspapers.
+She is now adding new products and continues to expand and grow.

 Her business is thriving.
 And so is she.

 So what can we learn from Betty’s inspiring story of creating success when the odds are stacked against you?
 What insights can we find about how to create the results we want in our life and work in a short period of time?

 Betty and I discussed this at some length and here are some of the factors that contributed to her incredible results in such a short period of time: